Samapa1/TouristApp/README.md

 The project demonstrates tourist app, where users can find things to do (museums, restaurants etc.) in chosen locations.
 Users can also rate the cities.

+Used programming languages, frameworks and technologies:
+TypeScript, React, Node.js and MongoDB.

 ## Instructions:

 Node JS and MongoDB are needed.
 The app makes calls to two external APIs, GeoApify and OpenWeather, that require API keys.